Color symbolism: Yellow

 Yellow is a primary color in many models of color space, and a secondary in all others.
 It is a color often associated with sunshine or joy.
 It is sometimes used in association with cowardice or fear, i.e., the phrase "yellow-bellied".
-Children tend to like this color, and it is used to market products to children; it is also used for school buses and taxi cabs since it is such a bright, noticeable color.
+Yellow can also be associated with sin, contamination, or sickness.
+Children tend to like this color, and it is used to market products to children; it is also used for warning signs, school buses and taxi cabs since it is such a bright, noticeable color.
+In India, yellow symbolizes peace and knowledge, and is associated with Krishna.

 Green

 Green is a primary color in many models of color space, and a secondary in all others.
 It is most often used to represent nature, healing, health, youth, or fertility, since it is such a dominant color in nature.
 It can be a very relaxing color but is also used in the US to symbolize money, greed, sickness or jealousy.
 Saying that someone is "green" means they are inexperienced or new.
+Green is also commonly associated with environmentally-friendly politics (e.g., the green party).

 Orange

 Orange is a secondary color across many models of color space.
-It is often associated with amusement, extroversion, fire, energy, activity, taste and aroma.
-It is the color most closely associated with autumn.
+Symbolically, orange is a stimulating color.
+It is often associated with amusement, extroversion, fire, energy and activity.
+It is the color most closely associated with autumn and leaves.
 It is one of the most attention-grabbing colors in human vision, and is often used to attract the eye (traffic cones, safety vests, etc.).